a single card, sent once, is a gesture.

 ritual is how humans have always marked time.

-ritual reminds us to mark what matters. this moment, this person, this season — each one deserving to be cared for with intention.
+ritual reminds us to mark what matters. this moment, this person, this season — each one deserving of our attention.

-writing to someone by hand is a ritual of return. sealing an envelope is a ritual of commitment. sending a card when there is no occasion except the memory of someone's loss — or the desire to honor their joy — is a ritual of sustained presence.
+writing to someone by hand is a ritual of return. sealing an envelope is a ritual of commitment. sending a card when there is no occasion except the memory of someone's loss — or the desire to honor their joy.

 this is love in action.